 Pea shoots are fragile, very perishable greens.
 Use them within 1-2 days of harvest.

-To prepare, trim away any large stems and rinse under cold water, and shake of excess water or pat dry using a cloth.
+To prepare, trim away any large stems rinse under cold water, shake off excess water or pat dry using a cloth.

 To enjoy the healthy nutritional aspects of pea shoots, eat them fresh or lightly steamed or sauteed.